Comparison: Wealthfront vs. FutureAdvisor

 - Index-fund investing favoring low-fee index funds

-- Smart rebalancing to decrease volatility of returns
+- Smart rebalancing to decrease the volatility of returns

 - Tax harvesting to decrease tax bills and preserve wealth